kiakaviani/sol-client/README.md

 2. Interacting with Metaplex library for advanced token management:
    - Adding metadata while minting your tokens.
    - Querying other tokens metadata.
-3. Get token associated accounts.
+3. Interacting with raydium-sdk library.
    - sdf